Thursday, February 20, 2014

 Most consumable media is offered with the promise of re-playability.
 We listen to music over and over again, we re-watch films.
 Re-read favorite books.
 Something that rarely happens in the tabletop RPG world is the re-running of games.
 There's really not much point to it, after all.
-With the exception of tourney or elimination-style games like Tomb of Horrors, most RPG modules are meant to be played once by a group of people and left behind, the experience attained and then progressed past.
+With the exception of tournament/convention games or elimination-style games like Tomb of Horrors, most RPG modules are meant to be played once by a group of people and left behind, the experience attained and then progressed past.

 But what about GMs?
 Before this year(ish), I'd never run a game more than once.
 Now, barely a month in, and I've managed to take a second group of players through the iconic Call of Cthulhu scenario "The Haunting," as well as the Quickstart rule scenario "Nightmare at Hill Manor" for the World of Darkness ruleset.